spafax-london/net-coding-test/README.md

 Example:
 Input: {"moew", "woof"} and "I have a cat named Meow and a dog name Woof.
 I love the dog a lot.
 He is larger than a small horse."
-Output: "I have a cat named M**w and a dog name W**f.
+Output: "I have a cat named M$$w and a dog name W$$f.
 I love the dog a lot.
 He is larger than a small horse."

 #### Part C)